Breast cancer in dogs: FAQ

 - inflammation and sore looking skin over the lump

-- coughing (spread to the lungs)
+- coughing (if cancer has spread to the lungs)

 - weight loss